-The study of Chemistry at Newberry College offers opportunities for students to learn by asking questions and finding the answers.
-The department is focused on an active learning environment.
+The study of Chemistry at Newberry College offers opportunities for students to learn by asking questions and exploring the answers.
+The program is focused on an active learning environment.

 © 2013 Newberry College.
 All Rights Reserved.

 U.S. News & World Report Best Colleges 2013